vanniktech/gradle-android-junit-jacoco-plugin/README.md

 # gradle-android-jacoco-plugin

-Gradle plugin that generates JaCoCo reports from Android Gradle Project
+Gradle plugin that generates JaCoCo reports from an Android Gradle Project.